How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

 “We also look at how people approach a task, which may differ from person to person.
 One may read through each line, in a one-page-long instruction, before they prepare for a task, while some may be ready to perform even before reading.
 This tells a lot about someone.”

-The Talent Enterprise’s assessments are largely based on the science of behaviourmetrics.
+Mercer Talent Enterprise’s assessments are largely based on the science of behaviormetrics.

-David explains, “Behaviormetrics is about how we directly measure and predict people’s behaviour, preferences and productivity in the workplace.”
+David explains, “Behaviormetrics is about how we directly measure and predict people’s behavior, preferences and productivity in the workplace.”

-Using behaviourmetry, The Talent Enterprise provides assessment solutions for talent acquisition, succession planning, leadership development, workforce optimisation, and employee well-being and engagement.
+Using behaviormetry, Mercer Talent Enterprise provides assessment solutions for talent acquisition, succession planning, leadership development, workforce optimisation, and employee well-being and engagement.

 With respect to recruitment, the startup says it lends an objective, third-person perspective, devoid of biases, in the selection process.

-Technology largely drives the firm’s overall idea of holistically helping organisations identify and make decisions around critical talent.
+Technology largely drives the firm’s overall idea of holistically helping organizations identify and make decisions around critical talent.

 Virtual reality assessments are a significant part of its assessment procedure.
 With virtual reality, a candidate can be put in a situation and assessed.
 From the way they handle the situation, one can get a good idea of how they process information, how quickly they adapt to and deal with situations of ambiguity, how they collaborate, etc.